-There are many types of medical lasers.
-Each laser has different characteristics which result in a different effect.
+There are many types of lasers.
+Each laser has different characteristics which produce a different effect.
 These characteristics include:

 - Energy: measured in joules

 - Time: Defined as the duration of irradiance of target tissue and is measured in seconds.
 It is also known as Impulse Duration or called “impulse width”.

 - Wavelength: Penetration depth is directed by the laser emission wavelength and the type of tissue (chromophores).

 - Frequency: Defined as the number of impulses emitted during the unit of time (1 second) and should reflect the condition treated.